PrabhuKandel/PHP_Authentication_System/README.md

-# PHP Login System
+# PHP Login System with OTP Verification

-This project is a simple web application developed using PHP, HTML, and CSS, implementing a login and registration system.
-Users can register for an account, log in with their credentials, and also update their information.
+This project is a simple web application developed using PHP, HTML, and CSS, implementing a login and registration system with the additional feature of OTP (One-Time Password) verification during the login process.
+Users can register for an account, log in with their credentials along with OTP sent to their email, and also update their information.
 Form validation is implemented to ensure data integrity and security.

 ## Features

 - **User Registration**: Allows users to create a new account by providing necessary details such as username, email, and password.
-- **User Login**: Provides a secure login mechanism for registered users.
+- **User Login with OTP**: Provides a secure login mechanism for registered users.
+OTP is sent to the user's email address for additional verification during login.
 - **User Profile Update**: Allows users to update their information such as username, email, and password.
 - **Form Validation**: Ensures that input data is validated to prevent common security vulnerabilities and maintain data integrity.
 - **Responsive Design**: The interface is designed to be responsive, providing a seamless experience across different devices and screen sizes.